FFmpeg/asm-lessons/lesson-01/README.md

 ```

 This is a "header" developed in the x264, FFmpeg, and dav1d communities to provide helpers,
-predefined names and macros (such as `cglobal` below) to simplify writing assembly.
+predefined names and macros (such as `cglobal`) to simplify writing Assembly.

 ---